New AirPods Pro killers offer noise cancellation for $100 less

 - Plus: Stunning LG Velvet makes Samsung Galaxy S20 look boring

-Created by Swedish brand Urbanista, the London earbuds come in a suite of colors, from pearlescent white and black options, to rose gold and navy, which should help them stand out from the AirPods Pro.
+As reported by TechRadar, the London earbuds come in a suite of colors, from pearlescent white and black options, to rose gold and navy, which should help them stand out from the AirPods Pro.

 But the top feature is active noise cancellation, which is something not many wireless earbuds offer at this price.
 Now that they’ve been reduced in price, the Sony WF-1000XM3 are some of the few earbuds that offer active noise cancellation at below the $200 mark.